Ultimo (Marvel Comics): Iron Man 2020

 During the "Iron Man 2020" event, Ultimo is revealed to be the giant that is attacking the island of Lingares.
 His attack brings him into conflict with Force Works and the local Deathloks.
 It was revealed that MODOK Superior was responsible for Ultimo's rampage and the creation of the Deathloks of Lingares, and manipulated Force Works into taking out Ultimo's head so that he can take control of its body and become Ulti-MODOK.
-After the bearded Deathlok was beheaded by U.S. Agent, War Machine temporarily turned into a Deathlok to control the remaining Deathloks into fighting Ulti-MODOK.
-When Quake briefly opened a lava-filled chasm, Ulti-MODOK fell in with the Deathloks following him down.
-War Machine later modified Ultimo and piloted him during the fight against the Extinction Entity.
-It turns out that the Extinction Entity was just a simulation and was the result of the disease that Arno thought he cured himself of.
+War Machine later modifies Ultimo and pilots it during the fight against the Extinction Entity.

 Powers and abilities

 As a gigantic artificial construction, Ultimo is incredibly strong and nearly indestructible.
 Despite his bulk, he is very fast, being able to walk at about 100 mi/h.
 He can absorb and store immense amounts of heat energy.
 He can fire beams of concussive force or beams capable of disintegrating matter from his eyes, the power of which varies with his own energy level (but at full power can easily vaporize several dozen tons of rock in a single blast).
 He can, over time, significantly increase his size (and presumably strength and durability): when he first appeared, he was 25 ft tall, but after his years-long lava bath underneath the Earth's crust, he had grown to 60 ft.
 After Stark-Fujikawa's engineers accessed his systems, he is made to grow to "over a hundred feet" (he stretched along the entire length of the hull of a medium-sized research vessel).

 Ultimo has also shown he can adapt his defenses.
 While he once was deactivated by a lightning bolt, this later proved ineffective.

 Finally, he seems capable of repairing himself even when deactivated and completely disassembled.

 Ultimo has no capacity for self-motivated activity, and is dependent on programming or the commands of its programmer.
 Ultimo has a standing order for the combat use of its superhuman powers or, as it was rather graphically put: "If it moves, it dies.
 If it resists, it dies first."